ethan-cooperman/shell-webapp/README.md

 1. Clone the repository:
 2. Navigate to the project directory:
+3. Create environment files as described above in the `server` and `client` directories.
-3. Install dependencies and run both the server and client:
+4. Install dependencies and run both the server and client:

 ```bash
 cd server